Tuesday, 15 November 2005

 After a week, I am surprised about the results of this tracking.
 The Italian blog has been read just once by one person this week.
 The English blog, this blog, has been read by 139 persons and only 8 of them are regular readers of this blog, means they come back regularly to look at the updates.
 The Hindi blog has been read by 85 persons though 28 of them are regular readers and overall they look at more pages and spend more time reading what I write.

-There is an anonymous comment about the post about Ramlila written from Delhi in October.
+There was an anonymous comment for my post about Ramlila, which I had written from Delhi in October.
 The post asks if I can explain "what is written above".
 I am still wondering what does it mean?
 Does it refer to the sprinkling of Hindi words used in that post?
 Or is it asking I explain the comment in Italian?

 Thursday, 10 November 2005